AiPEX-Lab/Bounded-Kalman-filter-method-for-motion-robust-non-contact-heart-rate-estimation/README.md

 ## Citation
 If you use any of the resources provided on this page in any of your publications we ask you to cite the following work.

-Arul Prakash, Sakthi Kumar and Tucker, Conrad, "A Bounded Kalman Filter Method for Motion-Robust, Non-Contact Heart Rate Estimation," Biomedical Optics Express (2018)
+Arul Prakash, Sakthi Kumar and Tucker, Conrad, “Bounded Kalman filter method for motion-robust, non-contact heart rate estimation”, in Biomedical Optics Express Vol.9 Issue 2  2018 edition, DOI: 10.1364/BOE.9.000873.